Mary Salome Cutler Fairchild: Life and career

-She was the Executive Director of the American Library Association (ALA) in 1891, a member of the ALA's Council from 1892–1898 and from 1909–1914, and ALA vice president from 1894–1895 and from 1900–1901.
-As a exhibit committee chair for the World's Columbian Exposition in 1893, she established and compiled a catalog for a model library with 5,000 volumes.
+She was the Executive Director of the American Library Association (ALA) in 1891, a member of the ALA's Council from 1892 to 1898 and from 1909 to 1914, and ALA vice president from 1894 to 1895 and from 1900 to 1901.
+As an exhibit committee chair for the World's Columbian Exposition in 1893, she established and compiled a catalog for a model library with 5,000 volumes.
 Cutler married Edwin M. Fairchild, a Unitarian Minister, in 1897.
 By the early 1900s, she was going by the name Salome Cutler Fairchild.

 After falling ill in 1905, Cutler Fairchild had to retire from the library for the blind and the library school.
 By the time of her retirement, she had trained around 500 students in librarianship.
 Though her professional activities after 1905 were limited, she continued to contribute to the field through articles she wrote and submitted to journals, as well as through lectures and presentations she gave on book selection and the history of libraries.
 Upon the death of Alice B. Kroeger, another of Dewey's students and the founder of library science program at Drexel University, Cutler Fairchild served as interim director of the Drexel Library School for four months from 1909 to 1910.

-Cutler Fairchild died December 20, 1921 in Takoma Park, Maryland.
+Cutler Fairchild died December 20, 1921, in Takoma Park, Maryland.
 Her and her husband's papers are kept in the Edwin Milton Fairchild Collection at Duke University, while some of her letters are kept in the Melvil Dewey Papers at Columbia University.
 In 1951, she was listed in "A Library Hall of Fame" as one of forty "accomplished leaders of the American library movement" by Library Journal.